Shawn Pittman (rugby union): Coaching career

 2017 - Current USA Rugby Men's National Team Assistant Coach.
-Shawn joined the Eagels as an Assistant Coach in 2017 with the change-over in head coach from John Mitchell to Gary Gold.
+Shawn joined the Eagles as an Assistant Coach in 2017 with the changeover in head coach from John Mitchell to Gary Gold.
 Pittman was a part of the staff that lead the USA to the 2019 RWC.

 In 2019 Pittman joined the Utah Warriors as an Assistant Coach.
-In 2021 Shawn took over as interim head coach and was named Major League Rugby coach of the year for the 2021 season.
-After the season he was named head coach heading into the 2022 season.
+In 2021, Shawn took over as interim head coach and was named Major League Rugby Coach of the Year for the 2021 season.
+After the season, he was named head coach heading into the 2022 season.

+Pittman is currently a Firefighter in Snohomish County and has retired from professional coaching.